SENSAAS/sensaas/README.md

  Here outputs are:
  - the file bestsensaas.sdf that contains the best ranked aligned Source
  - the file catsensaas.sdf that contains all aligned Sources
- - the file matrix-sensaas.txt that contains gfit+hfit scores (rows=targets and columns=sources)
+ - the file matrix-sensaas.txt that contains gfit+hfit scores (rows=Targets and columns=Sources)

-You can also select the score type by using the option -s
+You can also select the score type by using the option -s (default is -s source):

 	python meta-sensaas.py molecules-target.sdf molecules-source.sdf -s mean